ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   `extrapolation_mode='mask'`.
   For source data on an irregular grid, uses :class:`~esmvalcore.preprocessor.regrid_schemes.ESMPyLinear`.
-  Source data on an unstructured grid is not supported, yet.
+  For source data on an unstructured grid, uses :class:`~esmvalcore.preprocessor.regrid_schemes.UnstructuredLinear`.
 * ``nearest``: Nearest-neighbor regridding.
   For source data on a regular grid, uses :obj:`~iris.analysis.Nearest` with `extrapolation_mode='mask'`.